Earwax Removal Survey

 Limited parking is available outside the department which is pay & display.
 We do not have any responsibilities over the spaces available.

 - Hearing tests

 - Hearing aid service

-- Specialist tinnitus and hearing therapy facilities
+- Specialist Tinnitus & hearing therapy

 - New born hearing tests

-- Paediatric hearing aid fittings
+- Paediatric hearing aid service